Thomas Michael O'Leary: Bishop of Springfield in Massachusetts

-On June 16, 1921, O'Leary was appointed bishop of the Diocese of Springfield in Massachusetts by Pope Benedict XV.
-He received his episcopal consecration on September 8, 1921, from Archbishop Arthur Alfred Sinnott, with Bishops Michael Curley and George Guertin serving as co-consecrators.
+On June 16, 1921, O'Leary was appointed bishop of Springfield in Massachusetts by Pope Benedict XV.
+He received his episcopal consecration at St. Michael's Cathedral in Springfield on September 8, 1921, from Archbishop Arthur Alfred Sinnott, with Bishops Michael Curley and George Guertin serving as co-consecrators.
 During his tenure, O'Leary introduced the Passionists and Sisters of Providence, expanded Mercy Hospital in Springfield and opened 24 new parishes.

 In 1928, O'Leary spearheaded the founding of Our Lady of the Elms College in Chicopee, Massachusetts, the first Catholic college for women in Western Massachusetts.
 O'Leary served as its first president until his death in 1949.
 He described the college's educational aims:... to speak convincingly, write gracefully, spend leisure time profitably, and assume responsibility easily."
 In 1943, during World War II, O'Leary authorized the collection of clothing at parishes to be sent to war victims in the Soviet Union as part of the Russian War Relief effort.
 He was one of only four Catholic bishops in the United States to participate in this drive.

+Death

 Thomas O'Leary died in Springfield on October 10, 1949, at age 74.
-O'Leary Hall, a student residence at Elms College, is named after him.
+O'Leary Hall, a student residence at Elms College in Chicopee, Massachusetts, is named after him.